Traben-0/Entity_Model_Features/README.md

 > **Q:** Backports?

-**A:** Once EMF reaches a stable release, backports will then be made.
+**A:** Once EMF reaches a stable state, backports will then be made regularly, to still popular Minecraft versions such as 1.16.

 ## License